Section 80CCD Deduction Under Income Tax

 National Pension Scheme (NPS):

-The NPS, introduced by the Central Government, aims to provide an organised pension scheme for Indian citizens.
+The NPS, introduced by the Central Government, aims to provide an organized pension scheme for Indian citizens.
 Initially designed for government employees, it was later extended to the private sector and self-employed individuals.
 Here are the highlights:

 Contributions and Eligibility: Mandatory until the age of 70 for Central Government employees; voluntary for others.